ulricheck/gst-conan/readme.md

 Currently, we are only using Conan for the packaging step.
 We are building the source outside of Conan because many of the Meson projects will not build unless they are under the parent-project of [gst-build](https://github.com/GStreamer/gst-build).
-We would like to figure out how to get around this limitation (of being forced to build the parent project) so that we can use Conan to drive each individual Meson build.
+We would like to figure out how to get around this restriction (of being forced to use the parent project) so that we can use Conan itself to link the inter-project dependencies and to drive each Meson build individually.

 ## Machine setup instructions